 Day 12 The cultural capital of the peninsula, enjoy a tour of Merida in the morning.
 While bursting with colonial history, it is also a modern cosmopolitan city filled with museums, art galleries and restaurants.
 In the afternoon you will be transferred to Hacienda Chichen, the closest hotel to the ancient site of Chichen Itza.

-Day 11 Today is dedicated to Chichén Itzá, one of the New 7 Wonders of the World and a dazzling ancient city which has been beautifully restored.
+Day 13 Today is dedicated to Chichén Itzá, one of the New 7 Wonders of the World and a dazzling ancient city which has been beautifully restored.
 Once centred around the Maya empire in Central America, the most imposing and iconic structure is ‘El Castillo’.
 Twenty-four metres high with 365 steps, one for each day of the year, this pyramid was dedicated to Kukulcan, the Mayan God of Quetzalcoatl.
 Visit the Sacred Cenote, the heart of Chichén Itzá.
 Travel along a Mayan road to a natural well, thought of as the home of the rain God of Chaak and used for human sacrifices.
 In the afternoon transfer to the airport for your overnight return flight to London Gatwick.
 If you wish, we recommend extending your holiday with a stay on the beach in Tulum or on Holbox Island.

 This trip has no fixed departures but restrictions may apply - check operator website